ahx97/CS-4330-Final/4330Final.md

 # CS4330 Final
 Comparing Java and Swift
-Aaron Henry, Jack Murphy, and Landen Eagan
+Aaron Henry, John Murphy, and Landen Eagan

 # Why was the language created?
 # What problems was the language trying to address?